-Pursuant to the Law on Electronic Media (Official Gazette No. 153/09, 84/11, 94/13 and 136/13), the Company is obliged to pay the fee of 0.5% of the annual gross revenues realized from the provisioning of audiovisual media services and the electronic publication services.
+Pursuant to the Law on Electronic Media (Official Gazette No. 111/21), the Company is obliged to pay the fee of 0.5% of the annual gross revenues realized from the provisioning of audiovisual media services on demand and the electronic publication services.